 As pizza has become pretty popular abroad in the street food format, it is quite obvious to think that pizza a portafoglio is sold in many places outside Italy.
 Unfortunately, this is not always true: some people have tried to popularize this concept, but later they’ve decided to stick to the traditional pizza, served and sliced on a paper plate.

 The most popular kind of Neapolitan pizza abroad indeed comes according to the “contemporary” approach: with the inflated crust, and a variety of ingredients generously poured on top.
-This from one side makes the pizza worth every penny spent (as abroad it is usually way more expensive than in Naples); from the other, though, it makes it impossible to fold it, as all the ingredients would be spilled over from every side.
+This, from one side, makes the pizza worth every penny spent (as abroad it is usually way more expensive than in Naples); from the other, though, it makes it impossible to fold it, as all the ingredients would be spilled over from every side.

 That’s why the concept of Neapolitan pizza a portafoglio is generally unknown abroad.